Listing for $4 million Toronto mansion reads like it's from the 1950s

 Or, instead of falling back an hour last weekend, they fell all the way back to the 1950s.

 Whoever makes themselves at home in that kitchen can enjoy the warmth of the fireplace in the adjoining family room and lush backyard views from the breakfast area.

 There are four bedrooms and six bathrooms throughout the home.

 The primary suite is described as "opulent," and features a spa-like six-piece ensuite, walk-in closet, and heated floors.

 Heated floors can be found in the fully finished basement as well.
 The lower level includes a wet bar, wine room, and home theatre with a star-lit ceiling.

 For any woman with a dream, or even just her own money, (or anyone else for that matter) 203 Norton Avenue is listed at $4,390,000.

-You can check out more photos of the home by visiting the listing.
+Check out even more photos by visiting the full listing here.

 Join the conversation Load comments